KOALA: A Kalman Optimization Algorithm with Loss Adaptivity: Ablations

 \section{Ablations}

-In this section we ablate the following features and parameters of both \emph{Vanilla Kalman} and \emph{Kalman Dynamics} algorithms: the dynamics of the weights and velocities, the initialization of the posterior covariance matrix and the adaptivity of the measurement and state noise estimators.
-In some ablations we also separately test the \emph{Kalman Dynamics} algorithm with adaptive $Q_k$, since it usually gives a large boost to performance.
-Furthermore, we show that our algorithm is relatively insensitive to different batch sizes and weight initialization techniques.
+In this section we ablate the following features and parameters of both \emph{KOALA-V} and \emph{KOALA-M} algorithms: the dynamics of the weights and velocities, the initialization of the posterior covariance matrix and the adaptivity of the state noise estimators.
+In some ablations we also separately test the \emph{KOALA-M} algorithm with adaptive $Q_k$.
+Also, we show that our algorithm is relatively insensitive to different batch sizes and weight initializations.

 We evaluate our optimization methods by computing the test performance achieved by the model obtained with the estimated parameters.
 Although such performance may not uniquely correlate to the performance of our method, as it might be affected also by the data, model and regularization, it is a useful indicator.
 In all the ablations, we choose the classification task on CIFAR-100~\cite{cifar} with ResNet18~\cite{he2016resnet}.
-We train all the models for $100$ epochs and decrease the learning rate by a factor of $0.1$ every $30$ epochs.
+We train all the models for $100$ epochs and decrease the learning rate by a factor of {$0.2$} every $30$ epochs.